Saiprasad16/swipeflow/README.md

   </a>
 </p>

-:star: Star us on GitHub — it helps!
+:star: Give me Star on GitHub — it helps!
 **React LiquidSwipe** is created using physics based animation libraries `react-spring` and `react-use-gesture`.

 # Use in your website